dome/dex-v3/Whitepaper.md

 #### **Abstract**

 CO2eDEX is a decentralized exchange (DEX) protocol built on the CO2e Smartchain, designed to enhance the token swapping experience through community involvement, low fees, and advanced security measures.
-The CO2eDEX ecosystem features $BONE as its governance and utility token, while $DOGSWAP serves as the native token of the platform, underpinning various operations within the CO2eDEX DEX.
+The CO2eDEX ecosystem features $CO2DEX as its governance and utility token, while $DOGSWAP serves as the native token of the platform, underpinning various operations within the CO2eDEX DEX.
 The project focuses on community-driven liquidity pools, governance, and yield farming opportunities, leveraging the capabilities of the CO2e Smartchain to provide a seamless, user-friendly interface for decentralized trading.

 ---